kosonkh7/AI-Upscaling/README.md

 -   **Frontend**: HTML, CSS, JavaScript
 -   **AI Models**: Hybrid Attention Transformer (HAT)

+### Hybrid Attention Transformer (HAT) Model
+The HAT model is a state-of-the-art image super-resolution model based on the Transformer architecture.
+It is designed to effectively capture long-range dependencies and fine-grained details in images, leading to superior upscaling quality.
+This project utilizes a pre-trained HAT model (specifically HAT_SRx4_ImageNet-pretrain.pth) which was trained on the ImageNet dataset for 4x upscaling.

+## 📚 References
+This project was developed by integrating and adapting components from the following open-source projects and research:

+- HAT (Hybrid Attention Transformer): Official GitHub repository for the HAT model. (https://github.com/XPixelGroup/HAT)
+- BasicSR: An open-source image and video restoration toolbox based on PyTorch.
+Many utility functions and base classes are adapted from BasicSR. (https://github.com/XPixelGroup/BasicSR)
+- Real-ESRGAN: Practical algorithms for Real-world Image Super-Resolution.
+The RealESRGANer utility class was adapted from this project. (https://github.com/xinntao/Real-ESRGAN)

 ## 📂 Project Structure

 The project is organized into a separate frontend and backend.